jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 ### R7.1 MALT

-For the first step of analysing the microbiome content of the dental calculus, controls and comparative samples is to perform taxonomic binning.
+For the first step of analysing the microbiome content of dental calculus, controls and comparative samples is to perform taxonomic binning and classification.
 This allows us to rapidly identify what species are present in each library.

 #### R7.1.1 MALT Running